NoviSystems/labsite/README.md

 to master, but you can deploy a server to a different branch.
 Additionally, you can specify which branch to deploy for the labsite apps.

+Labsite also operates on the notion of server environments.
+An environment a configuration that describes how to properly connect and communicate with the hosts in a specific deployment.
+For example, the 'stag' environment contains the variables necessary for connecting to OSCAR's staging environment.
+These configurations live in `environ.json`.
+If no environ is specified, it defaults to 'default'.

 ### How to Deploy ###

 Before deploying, make sure you've committed your latest changes.
 You will also need to